 -

-- everything bagel seasoning (this kind of takes the place of both seeds and herbs all in one), parmesan cheese, cheddar cheese/white cheddar cheese, finely-chopped sun dried tomatoes, craisins, pumpkin (I have not personally tested this to determine final outcome of the texture.
+- everything bagel seasoning (this takes the place of both seeds and herbs all in one), Parmesan cheese, cheddar cheese/white cheddar cheese, finely-chopped sun dried tomatoes, craisins, pumpkin (I have not personally tested pumpkin to determine final outcome of the texture.
 You would likely need to reduce the milk in the recipe.)

 Classic Combinations: